US and China agree to drastically roll back tariffs in major trade breakthrough

 A spokesperson for China’s Commerce Ministry called the joint statement “an important step by both sides to resolve differences through equal-footing dialogue and consultation, laying the groundwork and creating conditions for further bridging gaps and deepening cooperation.”

 Beijing’s upbeat and positive tone stands in stark contrast to its previous statements about the trade conflict with the US.
-For weeks, Chinese officials had struck a defiant tone, demanding the US remove all tariffs on China before agreeing to come to the negotiation table.
+For weeks, Chinese officials had projected a defiant position, demanding the US remove all tariffs on China before agreeing to come to the negotiation table.

 The substantial, if temporary, breakthrough was unexpected.
 Just last week, Bessent sought to manage expectations by suggesting that his goal for the talks was “de-escalation” of tension and not “a big trade deal,” as the US and China had been at a virtual stalemate since Trump imposed his tariff policy.